jhegemann/OpenCapsule/README.md

 software.
 For details see the original GPLv3 license.

 ## Example
-To check if OpenCapsule works on your machine, we provide two (artificial) capsule images placed in the `test` folder.
+To check if OpenCapsule works on your machine we provide two (artificial) capsule images placed in the `test` folder.
 Go to the `test` directory and call